suyash144/sherpa-technical-task-base/README.md

 - An overview of your enhancements.
 - Justification for chosen solutions and their implementation.
 - Clear setup instructions (extending the existing Docker preferred).
+> Warning: I will not be going out of my way to resolve environment and dependency issues when trying to run your solution locally.
+We understand that DevOps can be difficult, so we will give candidates 1 extra chance to fix env issues if we can't build your solution first time.
 - Any limitations or future improvement areas identified.

 Optional (but encouraged)